SMPyBandits/SMPyBandits/MultiPlayers.md

 > Figure 2 : Regret (in loglog scale), for M=6 players for K=9 arms, horizon T=5000, for 1000 repetitions on problem µ=[0.1,dots,0.9].
 RandTopM (yellow curve) outperforms Selfish (green), both clearly outperform rhoRand.
 The regret of MCTopM is logarithmic, empirically with the same slope as the lower bound.
 The x axis on the regret histograms have different scale for each algorithm.

-TODO finish this

-> These illustrations come from my article, [[Multi-Player Bandits Models Revisited, Lilian Besson and Emilie Kaufmann, 2017]](https://hal.inria.fr/hal-01629733).
+> These illustrations come from my article, [[Multi-Player Bandits Models Revisited, Lilian Besson and Emilie Kaufmann, 2017]](https://hal.inria.fr/hal-01629733), presented at the [Internation Conference on Algorithmic Learning Theorey 2018](http://www.cs.cornell.edu/conferences/alt2018/index.html#accepted).

 ----